-Once girls begin to see and understand that they all feel this way, then rifts between them naturally start to heal and they start to bond with each other again.
+Once girls begin to see and understand that they nearly all feel this way, then rifts between them naturally start to heal and they start to bond with each other again.
 Using the Girls on Board approach, teachers help the girls build healing empathy and then let that empathy do its work.

-Girls on Board sessions look at the dynamics of group sizes, different types of girls and behaviours, managing parent reactions and include role play.
+Girls on Board sessions look at the dynamics of group sizes, different types of behaviour, managing parent reactions and include role play.

 A session may possibly address a friendship issue head on, but more usually a session will remain at the level of principle.
 The teacher’s role is to remain largely recessive and act as facilitator in holding up a mirror which reflects the girls’ behaviour and attitudes.

 The Girls on Board approach will not prevent girls from falling out, but it will help them sort out their own friendship problems and minimise the distress they might experience.
-It provides a vital vocabulary to make communicate more open, honest and effective and creates a robust framework for parents so they feel reassured that issues are being dealt with effectively.
+It provides a vital vocabulary to make communication more open, honest and effective and creates a robust framework for parents so they feel reassured that issues are being dealt with effectively.

 You have inspired me to take a fresh approach, and a step back from trying to unpick the minutiae of Snapchat messages and so on.
 Putting the onus on the girls themselves to consider their role in the dynamic of a falling-out absolutely resonates with me.